 A follower is a social media user who has subscribed to receive your posts or updates in their feed.

-Geotagging involves adding geographical information to various media forms, such as photos and video, often used to enhance engagement by showing location-specific details.
+Geotagging involves adding geographical information to various media forms, such as photos and videos.
+It is often used to enhance engagement by showing location-specific details.

 A hashtag is a word or phrase preceded by a hash sign (#) used on social media platforms to identify messages on a specific topic.